JPAT-ROSEMARY/SCUBA/README.md

 Evaluating ASM and BCEL frameworks by SCUBA was a joyful part as conducted a couple of experiments to evaluate and compare both of them to each other.

-The results of the experiments are accompanied [here](./org.jpat.scuba.ui/experiments/Framework.Evaluation-ASM.vs.BCEL_in.Static.&.Dynamic.analysis.settings.Mar2014.xls.pdf).
+Benchmark settings and the relative performance of each framework are published [here](./org.jpat.scuba.ui/experiments/Framework.Evaluation-ASM.vs.BCEL_in.Static.&.Dynamic.analysis.settings.Mar2014.xls.pdf).

 Programming against both frameworks' APIs taught me how easy and less error-prone is to utilise ASM.
 Also relatively comparing the results and having all analysers produce the same output is a nice thing to make sure that I used both ASM and BCEL correctly.